-- Design using computer-aided design (CAD) software - Exhibit competence in applying industry standards and codes - Accurately measure using a variety of precision measuring instruments in the architectural, civil and mechanical engineering fields - · Create technical documents, estimates, and proposals - Identify, analyze, and solve broadly-defined engineering technology problems fields, CNC Programmer, Materials Technician, Estimator, Field Technician, Surveyor Assistant, or Environmental Technician.
+- Design using computer-aided design (CAD) software - Exhibit competence in applying industry standards and codes - Accurately measure using a variety of precision measuring instruments in the architectural, civil and mechanical engineering fields - Create technical documents, estimates, and proposals - Identify, analyze, and solve broadly-defined engineering technology problems

 Upon completion of the Engineering Technology program, the graduate will be awarded an occupational Associate in Specialized Technology Degree.
-The program is designed to provide students with the necessary skills to secure entry-level positions such as Computer-Aided Design/Drafting Technician in the Mechanical, Civil, and Architectural
+The program is designed to provide students with the skills necessary for entry-level positions such as Computer-Aided Design/Drafting Technician in the Mechanical, Civil, and Architectural fields, CNC Programmer, Materials Technician, Estimator, Field Technician, Surveyor Assistant, or Environmental Technician.